DataDog/hiring-engineers/answers.md

 For this task I followed the documentation on how to write the Custom Agent check (https://docs.datadoghq.com/developers/write_agent_check/?tab=agentv6v7)

 From there I learned that the names of the configuration and check files must match, so I created a check file with the name `my_metric.py` in `/etc/datadog-agent/checks.d` directory and a configuration file `my_metric.yaml` in `/etc/datadog-agent/conf.d` directory.

+### Change your check's collection interval so that it only submits the metric once every 45 seconds.

 One of the requirements is to set check's collection interval so it only submits the metric once every 45 seconds.
 We can achieve that by adding `min_collection_interval` at an instance level